daniele77/daniele77.github.io/_drafts/cli.md

 tags: [C++]
 ---

-In my work I often develop applications meant to run for a long period of time, without a classic interaction with the user (i.e., a gui).
+In my work, I often develop applications meant to run for a long period of time, without a classic interaction with the user (i.e., without a proper gui).
 Sometimes, they are applications that run in a server, sometimes in a custom board, but almost never they are desktop applications.
-Their other characteristic is that they're not cpu bounded applications, i.e., they're not the kind of number crunching applications that you start and then you wait for an output.
+Their other characteristic is that they're not CPU bound applications, i.e., they're not the kind of number crunching applications that you start and then you wait for an output.